-Estimation of heavy elements and some biochemical variables in the blood serum for workers at some fuel stations along with soil analysis in Kirkuk city, Iraq
+Estimation of some heavy metals and biochemical variables in blood and soil samples from Kirkuk city, Iraq

 DOI: